C-41 process: C-41 "chromogenic" black-and-white films

-While C-41 is usually considered a color process, Ilford manufactures two "chromogenic" C-41 compatible black-and-white films, their own XP2 Super and Fuji's Neopan 400CN.
+While C-41 is usually considered a color process, Ilford currently manufactures a "chromogenic" C-41 compatible black-and-white film, XP2 Super.
 Kodak used to manufacture a similar film, BW400CN, but this was discontinued in August 2014.
 (These should not be confused with regular black-and-white films, which are not compatible with C-41 chemistry.)

 These films work like any other C-41 film; development causes dyes to form in the emulsion.
 Their structure, however, is different.
 Although they may have multiple layers, all are sensitive to all colors of light, and are designed to produce a black dye.
 The result is a black-and white image.

-The Kodak film has the same orange base as color C-41 films; the base on XP2 is Purple and Fuji films are clear.
+The Kodak film has the same orange base as color C-41 films; the base on XP2 is purple and Fuji films are clear.
 The orange base on the Kodak film allows them to be printed with correct blacks on standard color printing machines, but this film can be difficult to print on multigrade black-and-white paper, whose contrast is determined by the use of a colored filter during the printing process.
 Conversely, the clear-based Ilford and Fuji films sometimes results in off-color prints on color paper, but can be optically printed on black-and-white paper, just like any other black-and-white film.

 It is often said that prints from these films do not have grain.
 While they may not appear to have grain, this statement is technically incorrect.
 On an image from regular black-and-white film, the individual silver particles forming the image are seen as grain.
 The image on the C-41 films, however, does not contain silver.
 Instead, C-41 negatives and prints have clouds of dye, causing the resulting image to appear different from that of silver grain.